VoltaMission VoltaMission ← Back to home

 How to apply the checklist

 Run the five points in order — legitimacy first, because an illegitimate supplier fails every later test anyway; origin compliance last, because it only matters once a supplier is otherwise viable.
 Treat any single failed point as a stop, not a discount to negotiate.
-A cheaper quote from a supplier that fails on capability or compliance is not a saving.
+A cheaper quote from a cell or BMS supplier that fails on capability or compliance is not a saving.

-Who needs to qualify hardware suppliers?
+Who needs to qualify battery cell and BMS suppliers?

 Frequently asked questions

-What is hardware supplier qualification?
+What is battery cell and BMS supplier qualification?

-What should a supplier qualification checklist include?
+What should a battery supplier qualification checklist include?

-Who needs to qualify hardware suppliers?
+Who needs to qualify battery cell and BMS suppliers?